 Dumping of old appliances or other trash is strictly forbidden in the town.

-The Allied Waste only picks up bagged, household garbage.
+The Garbage Service in town only picks up bagged, household garbage.

 The Fayette County Landfill in Somerville, TN accepts old appliances and other large bulky waste items.

 Contact the landfill for further details on how to properly dispose of household appliances, and other items.